Hawaii-Based Sustainable Solutions

 Senior Project Engineer

-Mike is a licensed professional engineer in Hawaii with over 40 years’ experience designing and executing capital projects in the energy industry at Par Pacific, Tesoro, and BHP.
-He was the lead project engineer at Par Hawaii Refinery for all of their new units and upgrades.
-Mike was the supervising engineer for the construction of the Distillate Hydrotreating (DHT) unit at Par Hawaii that our green hydrogen would supply.
+Mike is a licensed professional engineer in Hawaii with over 40 years’ experience designing and executing capital projects in the energy industry for the Par Pacific, Tesoro, and BHP companies.
+He was the lead project engineer at Par Hawaii Refinery for many major new units and upgrades since the 1990’s.
+Mike was the supervising engineer for the construction of the Distillate Hydrotreating (DHT) unit at Par Hawaii Refinery, as well as the subsequent conversion of that unit to process fats, oils, and greases into Sustainable Aviation Fuel.
+In his free time, Mike can be found playing bass guitar.

 jody Allione